CharlesJub/IAA/Notes/The Five Dysfunctions of a Team.md

 It is important that everyone knows the goals and how the team is doing in meeting the goals, even if the team member is not the key person for that goal.
 Example: Communications Lead should know how the coding part of the project is going

+Important to make sure the team is orientated to the teams goals